More and more eggs at markets are labeled as "cage-free"—it certainly sounds good, but what does it actually mean?

 The Best Case Scenario

-Perhaps the eggs labelled "cage-free" also have "free-range" on them and come from hens that were allowed outside more or less at will, at least during the day.
+Perhaps the eggs labeled "cage-free" also have "free-range" on them and come from hens that were allowed outside more or less at will, at least during the day.
 They may even have had green pasture to explore, allowing them to exhibit the natural behavior of hunting-and-pecking for seeds and insects that grow in the grass.

 The Reality of "Cage-Free" Eggs